grace-notes/website/contents/topics/claudius.md

 expressly recommending him to the armies, the senate and people of Rome, amongst his other relations.

-VII.
+## VII ##

 At last, Caius, his brother’s son, upon his advancement to the empire, endeavoring to gain the affections of the public by all the arts of popularity, Claudius also was admitted to public offices, and held the consulship jointly with his nephew for two months.
 As he was entering the Forum for the first time with the fasces, an eagle which was flying that way; alighted upon his right shoulder.
 A second consulship was also allotted him, to commence at the expiration of the fourth year.
 He sometimes presided at the public spectacles, as the representative of Caius; being always, on those occasions, complimented with the acclamations of the people, wishing him all happiness, sometimes under the title of the emperor’s uncle, and sometimes under that of Germanicus’s brother.

-VIII.
+## VIII ##

 Still he was subjected to many slights.
 If at any time he came in late to supper, he was obliged to walk round the room some time before he could get a place at table.
 When he indulged himself with sleep after eating, which was a common practice with him, the company used to throw olive-stones and dates at him.
 And the buffoons who attended would wake him, as if it were only in jest, with a cane or a whip.
 Sometimes they would put slippers upon his hands; as he lay snoring, that he might, upon awaking, rub his face with them.

-IX.
+## IX ##

 He was not only exposed to contempt, but sometimes likewise to considerable danger: first, in his consulship; for, having been too remiss in providing and erecting the statues of Caius’s brothers, Nero and Drusus, he was very near being deprived of his office; and